wisdom2608/k8s_manifest/README.md

  - Paste your token value

 That's it!
 Now your GitHub Actions workflow will be able to:
- - Clone the manifest repo
+ - Clone the manifest repo.
- - Modify the Kubernetes YAML file
+ - Modify the Kubernetes YAML file.
- - Push changes back using the token's credentials
+ - Push changes back using the token's credentials.

  ✅ # Overview
 **Docker Image Repo**:  is a repo where the GitHub Actions workflow runs.